LoicPandul/ImagesConverter/README.md

 ## Download

 Grab the latest installer from the [Releases](https://github.com/LoicPandul/ImagesConverter/releases) page.
-These builds are not signed (code signing certificates cost money and add nothing to the code), so your OS will warn you on first launch:
+These builds are not signed, so your OS will warn you on first launch:

 | Platform | File | First launch |
 |---|---|---|